mpv-player/mpv/DOCS/man/en/options.rst

     Adjust the gamma of the video signal (default: 0).
 Not supported by all video output drivers.

-``--gapless-audio``
+``--gapless-audio=<no|yes|weak``
     Try to play consecutive audio files with no silence or disruption at the point of file change.
+Default: ``weak``.

+    :no:    Disable gapless audio.
+    :yes:   The audio device is opened using parameters chosen according to the first file played and is then kept open for gapless playback.
+This means that if the first file for example has a low sample rate, then the following files may get resampled to the same low sample rate, resulting in reduced sound quality.
+If you play files with different parameters, consider using options such as ``--audio-samplerate`` and ``--audio-format`` to explicitly select what the shared output format will be.
+    :weak:  Normally, the audio device is kept open (using the format it was first initialized with).
+If the audio format the decoder output changes, the audio device is closed and reopened.
+This means that you will normally get gapless audio with files that were encoded using the same settings, but might not be gapless in other cases.
+            (Unlike with ``yes``, you don't have to worry about corner cases like the first file setting a very low quality output format, and ruining the playback of higher quality files that follow.)

+    .. note::

         This feature is implemented in a simple manner and relies on audio output device buffering to continue playback while moving from one file to another.
 If playback of the new file starts slowly, for example because it is played from a remote network location or because you have specified cache settings that require time for the initial cache fill, then the buffered audio may run out before playback of the new file can start.

-    .. note::

-        The audio device is opened using parameters chosen according to the first file played and is then kept open for gapless playback.
-This means that if the first file for example has a low sample rate, then the following files may get resampled to the same low sample rate, resulting in reduced sound quality.
-If you play files with different parameters, consider using options such as ``--audio-samplerate`` and ``--audio-format`` to explicitly select what the shared output format will be.

 ``--geometry=<[W[xH]][+-x+-y]>``, ``--geometry=<x:y>``
     Adjust the initial window position or size. ``W`` and ``H`` set the window